|

 insurance policies also include coverage for psychiatric treatment and

 for disposition of remains in the event of death.
+TRAFFIC

 SAFETY AND ROAD CONDITIONS: While in the United Kingdom, (a